datastaxdevs/workshop-cassandra-fundamentals/README.md

 - `networks`, identified by a unique name represent a region, an area wher you find related infrastructure.

-- A network will contain several `sensors`.
-Sensors are uniquely identified by their name, such as `s1001`.
-The design of our application is such that we need to be able to (a) retrieve all `sensors` by a given `networks`, sorted by the sensor name.

-- Next, for each sensor you want to retrieve `temperatures` sorted by descending date.

-> As dictated by the best practices of data modeling with Cassandra, these requirements are satisfied by creating dedicated tables (denormalization),
-> It will be our (that is, the application's) responsibility to maintain them aligned.
-> Of course, we also need a `networks` table - we will start with this one indeed.

 #### ✅ Step 5a.
 Navigate to the CQL Console and login to the database

 In the Summary screen for your database, select **_CQL Console_** from the top menu in the main window.
 This will take you to the CQL Console and automatically log you in.